San Joaquin Valley: Negative effects on public health

 The San Joaquin Valley suffers from extremely high ozone levels that tend to increase even more on hot days.
 Kids are more inclined to play outdoors during summer when the weather is warmer.
 According to the United States Environmental Protection Agency this could lead to health issues such as asthma because these children are not fully developed yet.
+According to the American Lung Association, roughly one in six children in this region suffer from asthma due to the poor air quality.
 The elderly population is also vulnerable to air pollution and could even suffer from heart attacks due to decreased lung functions.
 Reports state that the residents in this community suffer from high rates of asthma and experience many related symptoms.
+The American Lung Association attributes the noxious gas in the San Joaquin Valley to roughly 1,300 premature deaths every year, including public impacts such as lost days of school or work and emergency room visits.
+Due to the frequency of these extreme cases, the San Joaquin Valley has lost as much as $11 billion each year.